 After the closure, it will be necessary to export capital, as equipment, to pay compensation payments to workers, and the closure of dealerships will lead to additional costs.
 Costs reach 1 billion euros.
 Modernization is not so demanding, it will cost 300 million euros.

 The question of closing the plant remains open.
-One of the founders of Nissan, Makoto Uchida, said that the "question is complex," there are currently no options for resolving it.
+One of the founders of Nissan, Makoto Uchida, says that "the issue is complex," there are currently no options to resolve it.